 Place halibut on a parchment or foil lined rimmed baking sheet and roast at 425 degrees for approximately 6 minutes.
-That’s it’s.
+That’s it.
 Your timing will depend on the thickness of the filets.
 If they are thinner they will roast more quickly.
-Your halibut should still be moist and barely translucent in the center, not dry and flakey.
+Your halibut should still be moist and barely translucent in the center, not dry and flaky.
 Don’t over cook it.
 If your are not sure, use a digital thermometer.
 The fish should reach 145°F in the center.

 Warm up some dinner plates; place your roast halibut on the plate and spoon on the roast tomatoes.
 Broccolini or broccoli florets makes a good side dish and steam in about 3 minutes.
 To serve, drizzle the halibut, tomatoes and broccolini all with a little finishing olive oil or a squeeze of lemon.

 With fresh halibut in season, try this simple method of roasting fish for an easy and healthy dinner.